SOP for Laboratory Safety | SOP for Chemistry Laboratory Safety

 LABORATORY SAFETY

 5.1.1 Working with chemicals and equipment in a chemical laboratory presents a series of potential health risks to all persons exposed to the working environment.
 The laboratories in Institutions/Industrial establishments are places, which are more prone to chemical hazards.
 Therefore the persons working in the laboratory are often the more liable to be exposed to the chemicals and physical dangers.
 In the laboratory, safety is necessary because many sensitive, poisonous, dangerous/hazardous substances/chemicals and microorganisms surround it.
-Frequently changing activities, requiring the use of a variety of chemicals and simultaneous use of several incompatible and hazardous chemicals in small quantities make the chemical laboratories a vulnerable target for accidents
+Frequently changing activities, requiring the use of a variety of chemicals and the simultaneous use of several incompatible and hazardous chemicals in small quantities make the chemical laboratories a vulnerable target for accidents

 Standard Operating Procedures for the Laboratory safety